DFHack/dfhack/docs/guides/quickfort-user-guide.rst

    #mode label(mylabel) start(X;Y;STARTCOMMENT) hidden() message(mymessage) comment

-Note that all elements are optional except for the initial ``#mode``.
-Here are a few examples of modelines with optional elements before we discuss them in more
+Note that all elements are optional except for the initial ``#mode`` (though, as mentioned in the first section, if a modeline doesn't appear at all in the first cell of a spreadsheet, the blueprint is interpreted as a ``#dig`` blueprint with no optional markers).
+Here are a few examples of modelines with optional elements before we discuss them in more detail:
-detail:

 ::